Tigers vs. Mariners: Betting Trends, Records ATS, Home/Road Splits

 Tigers Betting Records & Stats

-- Bookmakers have implied with the moneyline set for this matchup that the Tigers have a 35.7% chance of pulling out a win.
+- Sportsbooks have implied with the moneyline set for this matchup that the Tigers have a 40% chance of pulling out a win.

-- Games involving Detroit have gone over the total set by sportsbooks in 49 of 90 chances this season.
+- Detroit and its opponents have hit the over in 49 of its 91 games with a total this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!